Jewelry Artists Success Stories

 Sergiy Nagorny

 I work with copper and silver wire and semiprecious stones and beads.
-I prefer working mostly with copper lately because it gives so much freedom to experiment and create different designs without being too costly
+I prefer working with copper because it gives so much freedom without being too costly.

 Linda Vizcaino-Rivera